gshfi/wazuh/README.md

 ### 4. Setting Up the Subscriber

 To verify the operation of the integration and to observe the alerts, set up a subscriber script that listens for messages on the configured MQTT topics.
+A subscriber script can also be found in here; mqtt-integration/subscriberscript.py